 A warm welcome to you.

-I work in establishing a supportive and therapeutic relationship, through building trust and within creating a space in which you can explore and grow.
+· I feel it is vital that we work together in establishing a supportive and empathic relationship, through building trust and both of us creating a space in which you can explore and grow.

-· When we meet for the first time it will be an opportunity to get to know each other, we can discuss what it is you would like to bring to therapy and what you would like to achieve.
-Then if you decide to continue we can agree on a regular weekly slot.
+· When we meet for the first time, it will be an opportunity to get to know each other, and we can discuss what it is you would like to bring to therapy and what you would like to achieve.
+Then if you decide to continue, we can agree on a regular weekly slot.

 Training, qualifications & experience